mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 ## 2 Portfolio Landscape Overview {#portfolio-landscape}

-When you start the Portfolio Management  for the first time, an introduction page opens.
+When you start the Portfolio Management app for the first time, an introduction page opens.
 The introduction page describes the new features and gives helpful information.
 You can click **Get Started** to open the **Portfolio Landscape Overview** page.
-After that, when you start the Portfolio Management , the **Portfolio Landscape Overview** page directly opens.
+After that, when you start the Portfolio Management app, the **Portfolio Landscape Overview** page directly opens.
 You can click **Learn more about Portfolio Management** to go back to the introduction page.

 ### 2.1 My Portfolios vs Company Portfolios